jgibbons-cp/datadog/app-java/README.md

 - Deploy mysql ```sh deploy_mysql.sh```
 - Deploy the app ```sh deploy_app_java.sh```

 2b.
-Local VM Tomcat with mysql in Docker
+Local VM Tomcat with mysql in Docker - only app and tracing setup

 - Install Tomcat ```sudo apt-get -y install tomcat9```
 - Build the war file (need to pull this repo to cd)